 Save on realtor fees

-The best way to save money on a big chunk of your selling costs is to find a realtor who charges lower listing fees.
-In Kansas, real estate commission costs an average of $12,126 — that's typically more expensive than the rest of your closing costs combined!
+The best way to reduce your selling costs is to find a realtor who charges lower listing fees.
+In Kansas, real estate commission costs an average of $11,806 — that's usually more expensive than the rest of your closing costs combined!

 Thankfully, there's a way to save big by selling with Clever.
-With listing fees of just $3,000 or 1%, you'll save an average of $3,063 on a median-priced home in Kansas!
+With listing fees of just $3,000 or 1%, you'll save an average of $3,174 on a median-priced home in Kansas.

 Frequently asked questions